Brendan Rodgers Preview, Player Props: Rockies vs. White Sox

 - The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in the league.

-- The White Sox have a 4.67 team ERA that ranks 25th among all MLB pitching staffs.
+- The White Sox's 4.73 team ERA ranks 26th among all MLB pitching staffs.

-- Scholtens (1-5 with a 3.20 ERA and 40 strikeouts in 56 1/3 innings pitched) gets the start for the White Sox, his sixth of the season.

-- The right-hander's most recent appearance was on Saturday against the Milwaukee Brewers, when he went 6 1/3 innings, surrendering three earned runs while allowing six hits.
+- His last appearance came on Sunday against the Milwaukee Brewers, when the righty went seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.